 The default setting for the busy state is off.
-In this case, if ignore max wait time is enabled (now repositioned from engagement settings), consumers will be directed to a survey if agents are offline or offered chat, if agents are online.
+In this case, if ignore max wait time is enabled (now repositioned from engagement settings), consumers will be directed to a survey if agents are offline or offered chat if agents are online.
 If the offline state is also disabled, consumers will only see a creative when agents are online.
-Busy state can be enabled, and its behavior fully configured, in the Engagement Studio.
+The busy state can be enabled, and its behavior fully configured, in the Engagement Studio.

-- Once enabled, busy state will mean that when at least one agent is online, but has no capacity, the busy state creative will be displayed to the consumer.
+- Once enabled, a busy state will mean that when at least one agent is online but has no capacity, the busy state creative will be displayed to the consumer.

-- By default, this will be the offline creative, but a new creative can be configured by the campaign manager.
+- By default, this will be the offline creative, but a new creation can be configured by the campaign manager.

 - Clicking on the busy creative will lead to an offline survey by default.

-- Go to the Campaigns page and select an existing Campaign.
+- Go to the Campaign Builder page and select an existing Campaign.